 Neck Headaches

-HeadacheNeck Headaches or Cervicogenic Headache, is when your headache is caused by a neck joint problem.
-Your neck headache can come from different areas in the neck, including the upper neck joints, upper neck discs and neck muscles.
-Your neck and shoulder blade muscles that originate from your neck will cause pain if they are overworking, tight or in spasm.
-Your neck muscles work correctly when they have normal length, strength, power and endurance.
-Neck headache sufferers may experience tenderness at the top of their neck and base of the skull.
-They may also suffer from neck stiffness or a mild loss of movement.
+A cervicogenic headache occurs when your headache is caused by a neck joint problem.
+Your neck headache can come from different areas in the neck, including the upper neck joints, upper neck discs, and neck muscles.
+Your neck and shoulder blade muscles that originate from your neck will cause pain if they are overworking, tight, or in spasm.
+Your neck muscles work correctly when they have normal length, strength, power, and endurance.

 • Your headache can radiate from the back of your head to the front.

-• Your headache is commonly worse on one sideof your head.
+• Your headache is commonly worse on one side of your head.
 The side is usually constant and stays on that side.

-• Stiff neck joints may need to be loosened or unlocked with joint mobilisations, or joint traction.
+• Stiff neck joints may need to be loosened or unlocked with joint mobilisations or joint traction.

-• Hypermobile joints may require specific deep neck muscle strengthening exercises to stabilise, control and limit the joint movement available.
+• Hypermobile joints may require specific deep neck muscle strengthening exercises to stabilise, control, and limit the joint movement available.

-• Tight or overactive muscles may require stretching, massage, or dry needling, techniques.
+• Tight or overactive muscles may require stretching, massage, or dry needling techniques.

 • Weak muscles may require specific strengthening exercises.
 This may include your shoulder blade and neck muscles.

-• Postural correction may be recommended via specific exercises, postural awareness techniques and taping.
+• Postural correction may be recommended via specific exercises, postural awareness techniques, and taping.

 If you suffer from neck headaches, I can assess you and treat your symptoms at Motion Physio Clinic, Prosperous.